Women smash more barriers in history-making election night

 As of Thursday, 101 women have won House seats, breaking the current session's record of 84 women.
 The number will rise: a handful of races remain undecided, including one between two women in California.

-And it's not just in the numbers: Alexandria Ocasio-Cortez is the youngest woman elected to the House, while Ilhan Omar and Rashida Tlaib are the first Muslim women elected to the House.
+And it's not just in the numbers: Democrat Kyrsten Sinema flipped an Arizona Senate seat to become the first openly bisexual U.S. Senator.
+Alexandria Ocasio-Cortez is the youngest woman elected to the House, while Ilhan Omar and Rashida Tlaib are the first Muslim women elected to the House.
 Sharice Davids, a lesbian, lawyer and former mixed martial arts fighter, defeated a Republican incumbent in Kansas and will join Debra Haaland of New Mexico, another winning Democrat on Tuesday, as the first Native American women elected to Congress.
 Ayana Pressley became the first black woman to be elected to Congress by Massachusetts, and Jahana Hayes became the first black woman to be elected to Congress by Connecticut.
 New Mexico elected a woman to succeed another female governor, marking the first time the state has chosen back-to-back female governors.

 Women were responsible for a slew of Democratic gains key to retaking control of the House, as well: Elaine Luria, a Democrat, won in Virginia's 2nd District, and Jennifer Wexton, a Democrat, won in Virginia's 10th.
 Democrat Abby Finekenaur won in Iowa's 1st Congressional District and Abigail Spanberger did so in Virginia's 7th District.
 All defeated Republican incumbents.